Course: Supporting SEND pupils in your primary history lessons

 In the spring, the course will take place online over Zoom.
 If you book for the online course, while we strongly recommend participating live, if you are unable to attend for any reason a recording link will be made available.
 This will be emailed to all registered participants to access for a limited time period.

-Booking is now available for this term via this link.
+Booking is now available via this link.
 Registration is via Cademy which opens in a new window.
 Please read the HA CPD terms and conditions before registering.

 For any enquiries, please contact events@history.org.uk.